RubixML/ML/docs/classifiers/random-forest.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/RandomForest.php">[source]</a></span>

 # Random Forest
-An ensemble classifier that trains Decision Trees ([Classification Trees](classification-tree.md) or [Extra Trees](extra-tree-classifier.md)) on random subsets (*bootstrap* set) of the training data.
+An ensemble classifier that trains an ensemble of Decision Trees ([Classification Trees](classification-tree.md) or [Extra Trees](extra-tree-classifier.md)) on random subsets (*bootstrap* set) of the training data.
 Predictions are based on the probability scores returned from each tree in the forest, averaged and weighted equally.

 > **Note:** The default base tree learner is a fully grown [Classification Tree](classifiers/classification-tree.md).